Mimer SoftRadio - Large Systems

 Systems with different types of radios connected.

-The radios can be connected over a WAN, like above, or via the Internet.
+The radios can be connected over a WAN, like below, or via the Internet.

 Oil rigs have large needs for radio communication.
 They use a number of different systems.
 For the onboard communication it can be analogue, DMR or Tetra.
 On top of that are Airband radio and Marine radio.